Skip to content

 Debug with an AI agent

-npx skills add smelloscope/smello --skill smello-debugger
+npx skills add smelloscope/smello --skill smello

 Then ask your agent: